nodegit/nodegit/README.md

     var repo = new git.Repo();
     // Read the current repository
     repo.open( '.git', function( err, path ) {
+        // If success will return 0, if an error message throw it as an error string. if( !err ) throw err;

         // Create object id and set hash var oid = new git.Oid();
         oid.mkstr( '5f2aa9407f7b3aeb531c621c3358953841ccfc98' );